salma-fahmy/NHA-4-139/README.md

 The system uses a **FastAPI backend** with a **Next.js 14 frontend**, featuring JWT authentication, conversation history, and a polished UI.

-> ⚠️ **Disclaimer:** MedCortex is intended for educational and research purposes only.
+> ⚠️ **Disclaimer:** Medora is intended for educational and research purposes only.
 It is not a substitute for professional medical advice, diagnosis, or treatment.

 ---